Horizontal-org/Tella-website/docs/For organizations/tella-web.md

 ### Admin center {#admin-center}

-Admins of the Tella Web space can change system wide settings:
+Admins of the Tella Web space can change system-wide settings:
 - [Opt-in to share analytics with Tella team](/security-and-privacy#analytics).